jansdhillon/landscape-demo/README.md

 then press Enter to continue provisioning Ubuntu instances...
 ```

-[./stop.sh](stop.sh) can stop every Ubuntu instance with your chosen `DAYHHMM` prefix.
+-  [./start.sh](start.sh) and [./stop.sh](stop.sh) can start and stop every Ubuntu instance with your chosen `DAYHHMM` prefix,

-[./remove.sh](stop.sh) can delete sets of LXD containers and virtual machines, and Multipass virtual machines.
+-  [./remove.sh](stop.sh) can delete sets of LXD containers and virtual machines, and Multipass virtual machines.
 If more than one instance is detected with a `DAYHHMM` prefix, it will be added to a list.
 Choose which grouping of containers and virtual machines you wish to delete.

 ---